Measurement of the $Z$ boson production cross-section in $pp$ collisions at $\sqrt{s} = 5.02$ TeV: Results

-For these three generators, different PDF sets NNPDF3.1~\cite{NNPDF:2017mvq}, NNPDF4.0~\cite{NNPDF:2021njg}, MSHT20~\cite{Bailey:2020ooq}, and CT18~\cite{Hou:2019efy} are employed to provide theoretical predictions.
 Measurements are in reasonable agreement with the different theoretical predictions.
 In both the lower and higher \zpt and \phistar region, the measurements agree with predictions from both \resbos and \powheg.
 For the measurement of \zy, the theoretical predictions from the three generators are also compatible with the experimental results within the uncertainty range.